ward/semantic-merge-conflicts-scam2023/README.md

 # [Symbolic Execution to Detect Semantic Merge Conflicts][paper]

-_If you see this message, then this page is not finalised yet pre-conference presentation._

 ```
 @InProceedings{muylaert2023-scam,
   author    = {Ward Muylaert and Johannes H\"{a}rtel and De Roover, Coen},